 Dead mussels are the leading cause of food poisoning when eating fresh mussels at home.
-Something that's easily avoided if you know what to look for and how to make sure your eating only the freshest shellfish.
+Something that's easily avoided if you know what to look for and how to make sure you are eating only the freshest shellfish.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.

-As with any seafood its important to buy a good quality product form a reputable supplier.
+As with any seafood, it's important to buy a good quality product from a reputable supplier.
 While you can often get a good deal on seafood from a roadside truck or stand, if you don't know what to watch for you could easily purchase mussels that are already half dead!

 Identifying Dead vs Live Mussels